aid2e/boot-camp-2024/_sources/Day-1/GIT-course/git_basics.md

 * Use the default settings unless you have specific requirements.
 * Once installed open `cmd.exe` and check out the version `git --version`
 ````

+Great....
+Congratulations !!!
+Now you have git installed in your system.